Jan-Kerschbaum/Parec/README.md

 **📈 Top2Vec:**

 Top2Vec is a topic modeling algorithm that uses word embeddings to generate topic vectors for a given corpus.
 It starts by training a word embedding model on the corpus and then clusters the word embeddings to generate topic vectors.
 The number of topics is not specified beforehand but is instead inferred from the data.
 Top2Vec is known for its ability to handle large datasets efficiently and is especially useful for document clustering and topic exploration tasks.

+We train Top2Vec on the abstracts in our dataset and set the `ngram_vocab` argument to `True` in order to add phrases to our topic descriptions.

 **📃 Paper Recommender:**